Attainability of maximum work and the reversible efficiency from minimally nonlinear irreversible heat engines: Conclusion

 Our result showed that the reversible efficiency at finite power is theoretically possible for heat engines working in the nonlinear regime.
-The validity of this result is based mainly on the assumption of presence of symmetry in the Onsager coefficient.
-Our future work will focus the alteration of the present analysis for the non-symmetric Onsager coefficient and the possibility of designing a heat engine to satisfy the steady entropy production condition.
+The validity of this result is based mainly on the assumption of the presence of symmetry in the Onsager coefficient and the rate of heat transfer from hot to cold bath obeys Fourier law.
+Our future work will focus the alteration of the present analysis for the non-symmetric Onsager coefficient \cite{minthermoelect} and the anomalous heat transfer of the systems in which the Fourier's law is in general not valid \cite{nofourier}.